-A. Any road work restoration, DPW will be involved in determining the extend of restoration.
-Road cavitation compaction has to be supervised by PAE/DPW.
-Restore curbs and gutters, concrete walls, CRM, landscaping, embankment and other items that were disturbed to their original conditions.
+A. Restore concrete, asphalt concrete pavement, gravel base course and select backfill materials, and other items that were disturbed to their original conditions.
 All restoration work shall be in accordance with the appropriate specification section for concrete pavement, material finish, etc. and approved by the APE.

-3.7 WORKMANSHIP
+3.8 WORKMANSHIP

 A. Contractor shall use demolition equipment and methods that will not damage the structure, utilities, and other existing work to remain.
 Any damage which may occur due to demolition activities shall be the Contractor's sole responsibility.
+Do not interfere with existing and ongoing ASPA operations at the Fogagogo WWTP and coordinate all demolition work with plant personnel to avoid disruptions.
 Contractor responsible for disconnecting or turning off existing utilities above and below and protecting them for future use.

-3.8 ELECTRICAL AND UTILITY DEMOLITION
+3.9 ELECTRICAL AND UTILITY DEMOLITION

 - A. Protect electrical and mechanical services and utilities.
 Where removal of existing utilities and pavement is specified or indicated, provide approved barricades, temporary covering of exposed areas, and temporary services or connections for electrical and mechanical utilities.
 Ensure that no elements determined to be unstable are left unsupported and place and secure bracing, shoring, or lateral supports as may be required as a result of any cutting, removal, deconstruction, or demolition work performed under this contract. - B. Perform the removal and reinstallation of relocated items as indicated with workmen skilled in the trades involved.
-Items to be relocated which are damaged by the Contractor shall be repaired or replaced with new undamaged items as approved by the APE. - C. Do not interrupt existing utilities serving occupied or used facilities and used by ASPA, except when authorized or approved in writing by the APE and only after temporary utility services have been approved and provided.
+Items to be relocated which are damaged by the Contractor shall be repaired or replaced with new undamaged items as approved by the APE. - C. Do not interrupt existing utilities serving occupied or used facilities, except when authorized in writing by the APE.
+Do not interrupt existing utilities serving facilities occupied and used by ASPA except when approved in writing and then only after temporary utility services have been approved and provided.
 Do not begin demolition or deconstruction work until all utility disconnections have been made.
 Shut off and cap utilities for future use, as indicated. - D. Remove existing utilities and terminate in a manner conforming to the nationally recognized code covering the specific utility and approved by the APE.
-When utility lines are encountered that is not indicated on the drawings, the APE shall be notified prior to further work in that area.
+When utility lines are encountered that are not indicated on the drawings, the APE shall be notified prior to further work in that area.

-DIVISION 03 CONCRETE
+CONCRETE

-SECTION 03 05 15 PORTLAND CEMENT CONCRETE
+PORTLAND CEMENT CONCRETE